-Every bite is beyond delicious in this vegan tres leches cake!
-A simple yet tasty cake is soaked in a sweet plant-milk syrup and then topped with fluffy dairy-free whipped cream and fresh berries.
-This popular Mexican dessert comes together in just a few easy steps and with the simplest of ingredients.
+Every bite is beyond delicious in this Vegan Tres Leches Cake!
+A tasty cake is soaked in a sweet plant-milk syrup and then topped with fluffy dairy-free whipped cream and fresh berries.
+This popular Mexican dessert comes together in just a few easy steps and loved by all!

 Tres leches cake is formally called “pastel de tres leches” in Spanish, which means “three milk cake.”